 The origin of papaya salad is still unclear, but it is a popular dish in many countries in Southeast Asia.
 Most people may know of the dish from its famous spicy Thai variation.
-However, some people say that papaya salad is a dish of a Laos ethnic living in the area near the Thai border, and its name in these two countries also sound similar "tam som" and "som tam".
-In Vietnam, there are people who believe that the origin of this salad is of Chinese ethnicity, while some say that it may be from a northern province, Nam Dinh.
+However, some people say that papaya salad is a dish of a Laos ethnic living in the area near the Thai border, and its name in these two countries also sounds similar "tam som" and "som tam".
+In Vietnam, there are people who believe that the origin of this salad is Chinese ethnicity, while some say that it may be from a northern province, Nam Dinh.

-Even though no one knows exactly when the papaya salad became a common dish, or where it is originated, and the ingredients, the way they are processed are slightly different across countries, but all of the variations use the green papaya as the main ingredient and have a distinctive sour taste.
+Even though no one knows exactly when the papaya salad became a common dish, or where it originated, and the ingredients and the way they are processed are slightly different across countries, all of the variations use green papaya as the main ingredient and have a distinctive sour taste.

 Papaya is a familiar Vietnamese fruit in our daily meals.
 It is a nutritious fruit, high in vitamins such as vitamins A, C, and E but contains very low calories.
-Moreover, papaya is said to be the potent source of potassium and fiber which helps with the digestion system and heart problem.
+Moreover, papaya is said to be a potent source of potassium and fiber which helps with the digestion system and heart problems.
 The nutrition of this fruit is probably why papayas, both green and ripe ones, have become an essential ingredient along with other vegetables in several recipes.
 While the ripe ones are usually eaten as a dessert or used in dessert recipes, the green papayas are mostly used in salads, side dishes, or stewed soups.
 The sweet and sour papaya salad is a regular snack, wedding dish, and family meal.

 “Goi du du” is constantly on the top list of must-eat street foods in Ho Chi Minh city.
-Enjoying delicious green papaya salad on hot summer days help cool down the heat.
-The appealing combination of sweet, sour, and spicy taste have made the dish even more and more popular.
+Enjoying delicious green papaya salad on hot summer days helps cool down the heat.
+The appealing combination of sweet, sour, and spicy tastes has made the dish even more and more popular.
 And thanks to the tropical climate, papaya is available all year round.
 Other main ingredients are also sold at a low price, so the dish’s price is reasonable.